 Nonna’s Zucchini and Potato soup

-I love to get your feedback so if you tried this Sicilian Eggplant Caponata or any other recipes on this website, please leave me a comment below.
+I love to get your feedback so if you tried this Eggplant Caponata or any other recipes on this website, please leave me a comment below.
 I hope you enjoy our recipes and look forward to hearing from you!

 You can also follow me on Facebook, Instagram and Pinterest for more recipes your family will love!

-Homemade Sicilian Eggplant Caponata
+Eggplant Caponata Recipe

 Ingredients